-How to make a wooden spoon
+How to carve a wooden spoon

-Tools Required for this project
+Tools required for this project

 Here is a list of the tools you will need for this project.
 This is not an exhaustive list, and not every tool is required for each step.